 As ocean temperatures increase, a pressing global challenge in marine science is to better understand the distribution and characteristics of the critical habitats that support mesophotic and deep-water coral communities.
 Following the previous Visioning the Coral Sea Marine Park expedition, a similar team of scientists led by Drs.
-Brendan Brooke, Geoscience Australia, and Robin Beaman, James Cook University, will return to this frontier region applying a suite of cutting-edge technologies to explore the remote canyons, platform reefs and seamounts of the Coral Sea and Great Barrier Reef Marine Parks.
+Brendan Brooke, Geoscience Australia, Robin Beaman, James Cook University, and Scott Nichol, Geoscience Australia, will return to this frontier region applying a suite of cutting-edge technologies to explore the remote canyons, platform reefs and seamounts of the Coral Sea and Great Barrier Reef Marine Parks.
 The goals of this expedition are to understand the biodiversity supported by these large-scale features and the role they may play as refuges for coral as well as other animal communities in a warming ocean.
 The science team on board R/V Falkor will continue to map and characterize underwater features, the habitats they provide, and the biota they support.
 This will enable predictions of similar environments that support critical deep-water biological communities.
 The surveys will greatly expand the knowledge base for sustainable management of these unique features and establish environmental baselines by building on previous mapping in the Marine Parks.

 Characterizing the Canyons